Pokemon-151-Project/Pokemon-151-Project-FE/README.md

 Introduction:

--A scalable, maintainable application that maps over and displays data in digestible cards.
+-A scalable, maintainable application that maps over and displays data in digestible cards

--Right now, it's Pokemon.
-One could easily scale this up to more than the original 151 Pokemon, or tweak it to any other data.
+-HTML/CSS is highly semantic, accessible and responsive for readers of all screen sizes and abilities

--Persistent Dark/Light Mode preference is stored in localStorage and remembered across sessions.
+-Right now, this displays Pokemon.
+One could easily scale this up to more than the original 151 Pokemon, or tweak it to any other data

--Options for alternate(shiny) sprites.
+-Persistent Dark/Light Mode preference is stored in localStorage and remembered across sessions

--Dynamically updates based on user-clicked display options.
+-Options for alternate(shiny) sprites

-    -In this case it's different pokemon types and sizes.
-Could easily scale to other options.
+-Code is highly modular, with components and utils files for different functions and sections

 Requirements:
 For development, you will only need Node.js installed on your environement.
 And please use the appropriate Editorconfig plugin for your Editor (not mandatory).